lastpass/lastpass-cli/README.md

 ```

 #### Gentoo
-* Install the package
+* Install the package:

 ```
 sudo emerge lastpass-cli
 ```

 #### Other Linux Distros
-Install the packages listed in the Dependencies section of this document.
+Install the packages listed in the Dependencies section of this document,
+and then follow instructions in the 'Building' section.

 ### Installing on OS X
 * Install homebrew following the instructions at http://brew.sh/